kroma-network/kroma-brand-kit/README.md

 ## Usage

-The Kroma logo is composed of a symbol and a logotype set in `Tachyon`.
+The Kroma brand kit is composed of a symbol and a logotype set.
 The horizontal logo is the primary logo and should be used in most instances.
 Only use the logo files provided.
 Do not re-create.